5 stars

 • If applying from outside Canada, applicants will receive a letter of introduction.

-• If already in Canada, a new work permit will be issued.
+• If already in Canada, a new work permit will be issued, which will specify the validity date indicating the period during which the permit is valid.

 Obtaining an open work permit can open up numerous employment opportunities across various sectors in Canada.